zfit/phasespace/docs/usage.rst

 To generate the mass of a resonance, we need to give a function as its mass instead of a floating number.
-This function should take as input the per-event lower mass allowed, per-event upper mass allowed and the number of events, and should return a `tf.Tensor` with the generated masses.
+This function should take as input the per-event lower mass allowed, per-event upper mass allowed and the number of events, and should return a `tf.Tensor` with the generated masses and shape (nevents,).
+Well suited for this task are the `TensorFlow Probability distributions <https://www.tensorflow.org/probability/api_docs/python/tfp/distributions>`_ or, for more customized mass shapes, the
+`zfit pdfs <https://zfit.github.io/zfit/model.html#tensor-sampling>`_ *(currently an experimental features is needed, contact the `zfit developers <https://github.com/zfit/zfit>`_ to learn more).*

 Following with the same example as above, and approximating the resonance shape by a gaussian, we could write the :math:`B^{0}\to K^{*}\gamma` decay chain as (more details can be found in ``tests/helpers/decays.py``):